Out-of-plane magnetic anisotropy in bulk ilmenite $\text{CoTiO}_3$: Results and discussion

 \subsubsection{Magnetic anisotropy}

-We next consider the magnetic anisotropy in the layers.
-In order to determine whether cobalt titanate presents an in-plane or out-of-plane magnetic anisotropy, we first perform total energy calculations including the spin-orbit term as implemented in VASP for a number of spin orientations with respect to the crystal.
-The magnetocrystalline anisotropy energy (MAE), is defined as the energetic difference between the lowest energy magnetic configuration and the configuration under analysis, and is given by MAE($\theta$) = $E_{\text{z}}$ - $E(\theta$).
+We next consider the magnetic anisotropy due to the ferromagnetic cobalt layers in CoTiO$_3$ bulk.
+In order to determine whether cobalt titanate presents an in-plane or out-of-plane magnetic anisotropy, we first perform total energy calculations including the spin-orbit term as implemented in VASP for a number of spin orientations with respect to the ferromagnetic cobalt layers.
+The magnetocrystalline anisotropy energy (MAE) is defined as the energetic difference between the lowest energy magnetic configuration and the configuration under analysis, and is given by MAE($\theta$) = $E(\theta$) - $E_{\text{z}}$.
 Here, $\theta$ is the polar angle in the hexagonal $ac$ (cartesian $xz$) plane.
-We found that the effect of the in-plane orientation was negligible, only varying the MAE in the order of $\mu$eV for the different axes in the hexagonal $ab$ plane.
+We found that the effect of the in-plane orientation was negligible, only varying the MAE in the order of $\mu$eV for different values of the azimuthal angle within the hexagonal $ab$ plane.
 In the G-AFM setting of the primitive magnetic cell, we calculated the MAE in the GGA and GGA+U approaches, with $U_{\text{Ti}}$=3.9 eV and $U_{\text{Co}}$=4.5 eV.
-The MAE per atom in the GGA+U case is shown in Fig.\ref{fig:Anisotropy}(a).
+The MAE values using GGA are larger than those for the GGA+U cases because the GGA structure is slightly compressed.
+In fact, the role of the structural parameters seems key as the MAE for the experimental lattice is even larger.
+Some comments on the effect of U in the anisotropy can be found in Appendix F. We then focus on the MAE per atom in the GGA+U case, as shown in Fig.\ref{fig:Anisotropy}(a).

 We observe that the magnetocrystalline anisotropy is minimum in the out-of-plane hexagonal $c$-axis, and increases as spins align with the hexagonal $ab$ plane.
 This tendency is observed in both the GGA and GGA+U approaches, suggesting the easy-axis character of the hexagonal $c$-axis.
+The MAE was also calculated for the ferromagnetic configuration and found to be out-of-plane.
+This finding confirms that the ab layers have a strong out-of-plane character.
 In order to understand the angular dependence of the MAE, we fit our results to the expresion

 where $K_1$ and $K_2$ are the magnetocrystalline anisotropy constants\cite{MAE-Chikazumi}.
-Our fitting yields values of $K_1$ = 0.52 (0.29) meV and $K_2$ = 0.025 (0.068) meV, with $K_1$ being close to an order of magnitude larger than $K_2$, indicating the uniaxial character of the anisotropy.
+Using the total energies per unit cell, our fitting yields values of $K_1$ = 0.29 (0.52) meV and $K_2$ = 0.068 (0.025) meV for GGA+U (GGA) cases.
+The $K_1$ value is much larger than the $K_2$ one, but not negligible for GGA+U. This indicates the strong uniaxial character of the anisotropy. \\

 The element dependence of the anisotropy can also be analyzed by fitting the MAE to the Bruno model\cite{Bruno-PhysRevB.39.865} given by